mcsee/Software-Design-Articles/Articles/Theory/The One and Only Software Design Principle/readme.md

 ### Common cases in the industry that violate bijection

 Case 1) We have an object in our computable model to represent more than one real-world entity.
-For example, many programming languages ​​model algebraic measures using the only scalar magnitude.
+For example, many programming languages model algebraic measures using the only scalar magnitude.

 Then we can represent 10 meters and 10 inches (two completely different entities in the real-world) by a single object (the number 10).